Bastien-Gaffet/Robot_J4/python/connect4_robot_j4/README.md

 ## 📦 Installation
-To install and run the python code you can :
+To install and run the python code you can (You need to have Git installed on your machine):
 - I Clone the repository
     ```bash
     git clone https://github.com/Bastien-Gaffet/Robot_J4.git